Dhanakesavan/Makaia/README.md

 If this is working fine, the next step will be !

 a) Change it to your environment using config.properties
-b) Build another test for Create Change Request ..
+b) Build another test for Create Change Request.